hmrc/common-transit-convention-traders/README.md

 This mircoservice is in [Beta](https://www.gov.uk/help/beta).
 The signature may change.

-You can find our full list of endpoints on the [API definition page](https://developer.service.hmrc.gov.uk/api-documentation/docs/api/service/common-transit-convention-traders/1.0).
+You can find our full list of endpoints on [API definitions](https://developer.service.hmrc.gov.uk/api-documentation/docs/api/service/common-transit-convention-traders/1.0).

 ### Prerequisites